smcch/Subarachnoid_Hemorrhage_segmentation_and_mortality_prediction/README.md

 # SAH Mortality Prediction

-This repository provides a pipeline for predicting mortality in patients with subarachnoid hemorrhage (SAH) using the AUCMEDI model.
+This repository provides a pipeline for predicting mortality in patients with subarachnoid hemorrhage (SAH) using the AUCMEDI framework.
 The pipeline includes preprocessing of DICOM files, running the AUCMEDI prediction model, and generating a report with prediction results.

 ## Installation